copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Being inside an abbatoir can inflict you with nausea, with a Con-dependent chance.
 Entering an abbatoir for the first time also triggers this with a higher chance.
+- The items inside Vlad's Tower are no longer guaranteed (except the candles, which there will still be at least 8 of).

 ### Interface changes